Sa Aking Mga Kabata

 "Sa Aking Mga Kabatà" (To My Fellow Youth) is a poem about the love of one's native language written in Tagalog.
 It is widely attributed to the Filipino national hero José Rizal, who supposedly wrote it in 1868 at the age of eight.
-There is no evidence, however, to support authorship by Rizal and several historians now believe it to be a hoax.
-The actual author of the poem is suspected to have been the poets Gabriel Beato Francisco or Hermenegildo Cruz.
+There is not enough evidence, however, to support authorship by Rizal and several historians now believe it to be a hoax.